 - 1. The total cost of each approach was monitored throughout the construction process.
 Results show that all the BASs implemented in this project had an initial cost less than the estimated cost of the current standard MoDOT BAS design. - 2.
-The cost savings of 25 ft.
-CIP BAS no sleeper slab designs used on bridges A7890 and A7925 compared to the estimated cost of the standard MoDOT BAS design were 21.7 and 38.9 percent, respectively. - 3.
-The cost savings of 20 ft.
-CIP BAS with sleeper slab designs used on bridge B0563 compared to the estimated cost of the standard MoDOT BAS with sleeper slab design was 24.5 percent. - 4.
-Assuming the new CIP designs perform as predicted by the numerical analysis and provide a service life equal or better than the service life of the standard BAS design, MoDOT can realize significant cost savings by switching to the new proposed BAS designs - 5.
-The cost savings due to the use of PCPS BAS design on bridges A7934 and A7767 were 3.3 and 15.3 percent, respectively.
+The actual costs of 25 ft.
+CIP BAS no sleeper slab designs used on bridges A7890 and A7925 were \$43,292 and \$33,822.
+The savings compared to the estimated cost of the standard MoDOT BAS design after adjustments for differences in sizes were 12.5 and 28.3 percent, respectively. - 3.
+The cost of 20 ft.
+CIP BAS with sleeper slab designs used on bridge B0563 was \$41,760.
+Cost savings compared to the estimated cost of the standard MoDOT BAS with sleeper slab design was 22 percent. - 4.
+Assuming the new CIP designs perform as predicted by the numerical analysis and provide a service life equal or better than the service life of the standard BAS design, MoDOT can realize significant cost savings by switching to the new proposed BAS designs.

+- 5. The cost savings due to the use of PCPS BAS design on bridges A7934 and A7767 were 3.3 and 15.3 percent, respectively.
 Due to difficulties in determining the cost of extra activities necessary for the PCPS slabs such as anchoring to abutments, grouting, and tying of panels there is a large difference between the recorded cost savings.
 Even if the initial cost savings are negligible, the PCPS BAS design is expected to provide lower life cycle costs due to improved service life of BASs.
 Laboratory testing of PCPS panels and current field observations show that the PCPS BASs will have a good performance in washout conditions.
-Due to the HMAC overlay used in this design, simple settlements without cracking of the panels can quickly be repaired using an asphalt wedge.

-6. PCPS BAS solution could be a very advantageous alternative for replacement of existing BASs.
+Due to the asphalt overlay used in this design, simple settlements without cracking of the panels can quickly be repaired using an asphalt wedge. - 6.
+PCPS BAS solution could be a very advantageous alternative for replacement of existing BASs.
 Both implementation projects showed that with a stricter dimension tolerance control, straight tie rods, and better base preparation, PCPS slabs can be placed in a 4 hour period using a small capacity crane and a small crew.
-Considering demolition of existing slab and 2 inch HMAC overlay activities, an existing BAS can be replaced in a day and opened to traffic with the PCPS BAS system
+Considering demolition of existing slab and 2 inch asphalt overlay activities, an existing BAS can be replaced in a day and opened to traffic with the PCPS BAS system.